Ativan Addiction: Signs, Risks & Treatment Options

 Influence on the Brain and Body

-Ativan’s influence on the central nervous system can alter brain chemistry.
-This not only exacerbates the risk of addiction but also poses potential long-term mental health challenges.
+Ativan affects the central nervous system and can change brain chemistry over time.
+These changes increase the risk of developing an addiction and may also create long-term mental health challenges.

 Is Ativan stronger than Xanax?